javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

     There are so-called "array-like" objects in the browser and in other environments, that *look like arrays*.
 That is, they have `length` and indexes properties, but they may also have other non-numeric properties and methods, which we usually don't need.
 The `for..in` loop will list them though.
 So if we need to work with array-like objects, then these "extra" properties can become a problem.

 2. The `for..in` loop is optimized for generic objects, not arrays, and thus is 10-100 times slower.
 Of course, it's still very fast.
 The speedup may only matter in bottlenecks.
-But still we should be aware of the difference.
+But still, we should be aware of the difference.

 Generally, we shouldn't use `for..in` for arrays.